InfinityBotList/Popplio/README.md

 There is a tool coming very soon (``ibl newroute``) to assist in creating new endpoints on Popplio

-- Whenever you need to fetch a user from discord, always use ``utils.GetDiscordUser`` as that also handles caching (both gateway and redis and internal caches)
+- Whenever you need to fetch a user from discord, always use ``dovewing.GetDiscordUser`` as that also handles caching (both gateway and redis and internal caches)

 ## Creating a config